-We’ll place you in a beautiful setting then step back and let the two of you enjoy the moment.
+I’ll place you in a beautiful setting then step back and let the two of you enjoy the moment.

 We are just in awe of what you were able to capture – things we really didn’t even know were happening.Laura

-If your ceremony and reception are at the same location, 7-8 hours of photography coverage is typically the perfect amount of time for us to start with some getting ready photos and end with coverage of the party towards the end of the night.
-We’ll of course discuss your timeline with you in detail to be sure you get all the photography coverage you desire.
+If your ceremony and reception are at the same location, 8 hours of photography coverage is typically the perfect amount of time for me to start with some getting ready photos and end photography coverage about 30 minutes to an hour after your first dance.
+I’ll of course discuss your timeline with you in detail to be sure you get all the photography coverage you desire.

 Chosen by couples around the world to document their destination weddings in: